You should complete a “Register of Interest” form - we ask for some basic information and is NOT a full application at this stage.

 Some of these include: German Shepherds, Rottweilers, Dobermans, Akitas, Malamutes, Bull-breeds and Terriers.
 (Not all breeds are listed here and we fully accept that ALL breeds can provide perfectly good companionship for their owners).

-We work extremely hard to make our partnerships a success, and this means accepting the reality of those breeds with a proven track record of assistance dog work.
 It is not our intention to offend anybody by declining peoples' breed of choice as their own dog.